 - 2 teaspoons unsalted butter

-Use a small serrated knife or a round cutter to cut at least 1/2-inch around the center hole of the bagel.
+- Prep bagel.
+Use a small serrated knife or a round cutter to cut at least ½ inch around the center hole of the bagel.
 You will have two little circles with a hole in the middle -- my mom called these the "bonus pieces."
-(They are my favorite part.)
+(They're my favorite part.)

+- Sauté bagel.
 Over medium-low heat, melt the butter with the garlic in a medium-sized sauté pan.
 Add the bagel halves and the two "bonus pieces," round side up, to the pan.
 Let these sauté until they are golden brown, about 2 minutes.
-Remove the "bonuses" and set them aside.
+Remove the bonus pieces and set them aside.

-Crack one egg into each hole of the bagel halves.
+- Add eggs.
+Flip the bagels over and crack one egg into each hole of the bagel halves.
 Sprinkle with salt, pepper, and cheese.
 Let the eggs cook until your desired doneness.
-I cook mine for about 7 minutes or so -- just until the whites solidify.
-If you prefer an over easy egg, you can flip the bagel and egg combinations once you're certain the bottom has cooked enough to have formed a seal.
+I cook mine for about 4 minutes or so -- just until the whites solidify.
+If you prefer an over easy egg, you can flip them once you're certain the bottom has cooked enough to have formed a seal.